Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 While my main focus was improvements, I've been finding myself using tools like [csharprepl](https://github.com/waf/CSharpRepl) more and more, so I really wanted to implement a REPL for Draco.
 After a little prototyping, the base REPL was working and can be installed with `dotnet tool install -g dracorepl`.

 - 2024 22nd of August: REPL bugfixes, syntax highlighter service in the compiler, [PrettyPrompt](https://github.com/waf/PrettyPrompt) integration for the REPL, compiler concurrency bugfix, debugger bugfixes, project system bugfixes (busy day, huh)

+- 2024 24th of August: Crashbug fix
+- 2024 25th of August: Removed the old fuzzer project, as it hasn't been used for a while and was not really useful.
+It was a simple, purely random input generator that didn't have any strategy.
+- 2024 26th of August: REPL binder logic refactoring that removed quite a bit of limitation from the way it handles code
+- 2024 27th of August: Integrated syntax higlhigting and completion into the REPL
+- 2024 28th of August: Design-time build fixes, crashbug fixes
+- 2024 30th of August: Handle C heritage tokens in the parser to provide better error messages, general improvements and additions (like comparison operators for enums)
+- 2024 31st of August: Test utility refactoring